Feb 9th, 2020

-Sky Mobile currently offer 4 different SIM only deals ranging from £6-£20 with between 2GB & 15GB of data.
+Sky Mobile currently offers 4 different SIM-only deals ranging from £6-£20 with between 2GB & 15GB of data.
 All the plans come with unlimited minutes and texts and are all 12 month plans.

-In terms of handsets Sky Mobiles offers a range of devices from low end all the way to the latest flagship models from your popular brands such as Apple, Samsung & Huawei.
-Sky provide the option of mixing and matching your data plan and device and give you a cost of the handset and data plan separately.
+In terms of handsets, Sky Mobiles offers a range of devices from low end all the way to the latest flagship models from your popular brands such as Apple, Samsung & Huawei.
+Sky provides the option of mixing and matching your data plan and device and give you a cost of the handset and data plan separately.

 An additional benefit that Sky offers is the option to swap your handset every 12 or 24 months through their ‘Swap 12’ or ‘Swap 24’ scheme.
 Sky offer to buy back your phone – paying off the remainder of your loan and gives you the option to get a new device.
 You don’t necessarily get the best value from this scheme.

 When you come to the end of the 12 or 24 months, the device is almost paid off and you would be giving back a device to start paying for a new one.
 If you also damage the device, there will be a reduced payment of the loan and there will be an outstanding payment.